Working with PDF Files

 Apple's built-in Preview application is great for handling PDFs--re-arranging pages, combining multiple PDFs, markup and more.

-For Windows users we recommend Foxit Reader, which you can download from here.
+For Windows users we recommend Foxit Reader.

 We have documented below how to perform common tasks using Preview.